 Windmills and Wooden Shoes

-Windmills can be found everywhere in Holland, but just like Keukenhof is to tulips, Zaanse Schaanz is an open-air conservation area and home for an abundance of Dutch windmills.
-This town and its surrounding countryside are packed to the gills with these iconic wooden giants and traditional 17th and 18th century wooden houses that are sure to be a sightseer’s delight.
-And, just like Keukenhof, Zaanse Schaanz has become a popular mecca for those seeking to find the Dutch traditional way of life.
+Windmills can be found everywhere in Holland, but just like Keukenhof is to tulips, Zaanse Schans is an open-air conservation area and home for an abundance of Dutch windmills.
+This town and its surrounding countryside are packed to the gills with these iconic wooden giants and traditional 17th and 18th-century wooden houses that are sure to be a sightseer’s delight.
+And, just like Keukenhof, Zaanse Schans has become a popular mecca for those seeking to find the Dutch traditional way of life.
 The locals can often be found going about their day, dressed in traditional garb and sporting their famous wooden clogs, giving tourists a taste of Holland’s old-world culture.

-Another tourist industry not to be missed in Zaanse Schaanz is the town’s cheese-making facility.
+Another tourist industry not to be missed in Zaanse Schans is the town’s cheese-making facility.
 Stacks of wax-coated cheese wheels entice visitors to taste these rich and delicious dairy products.
 Unique cheeses infused with herbs, spices and smoked ham make delicious gifts for friends and family.
-All together the Zaanse Schaanz represents an authentic piece of Holland.
+All together the Zaanse Schans represents an authentic piece of Holland.

 Just north of Amsterdam, cheese is the star once again in the quaint town of Edam, whose signature cheese has become world-renowned.
 Edam sits on the coast of Ijsselmeer, a vast bay that empties into the North Sea.
 Charming cottages and lofty stone towers dominate the scenery in Edam, which is surrounded by water: the bay to its east, and a boat-strewn canal that winds its way along the outskirts of the town.
 Edam’s streets are lined with small shops selling flowers, including fresh-picked tulips, fresh cheese and nautical themed gift items that are a delightful trait of the Netherlands.
 Outside the town is a traditional cheese factory, along with a shoe shop that has its own abundant collection of hand-made clogs.